stitchfix/stitchfix.github.io/_posts/2015-03-stitch-fix-heart-unix.md

 ##### Command

 ```
-cat foo.txt | wc -l
+wc -l ./foo.txt
 ```

 ##### Output
 ```
-4
+4 ./foo.txt
 ```

- - `cat` prints the file to the screen.
- - | pipes the output into the wc utility, which displays the number of lines, words, and bytes contained in each input file, or standard input.
+ - The `wc` utility displays the number of lines, words, and bytes contained in each input file, or standard input.
  - The `-l` flag specifies that you want the number of (l)ines in the file!

 <a name="bulk-change-filenames"></a>